harvard-lil/website-static/app/_posts/2011-08-10-library-labthe-podcast-005-stock-in-paper.md

 [**Also in ogg**](http://librarylab.law.harvard.edu/blog/wp-content/uploads/podcast/2011-08-10_oreilly.ogg)

-If you've worked in technology at all you probably recognize the name "O'Reilly" — it has become practically synonymous with "tech help."
+If you've worked in technology at all you probably recognize the name "O'Reilly"---it has become practically synonymous with "tech help."
 For anyone who has tried to code a line of html, or figure out what the heck that icon on the iPhone screen is, O'Reilly Media has produced a manual to explain it.

 ![](http://farm1.static.flickr.com/177/476780331_32f2f3b71b_b.jpg)